christ31/C31-Linux-Note/readme.md

 <br>

 ## Nautilus on Fedora Spin KDE doesn't have SMB support
 Solution: Install gvfs-smb
 > $ sudo dnf install gvfs-smb
 Then restart nautilus

 <br>

+## Skip install a certain package on DNF
+Use -x to exclude a certain package
+> $ dnf update -x microsoft-edge-stable

+>-x <package-file-spec>, --exclude=<package-file-spec>
+>      Exclude packages specified by <package-file-spec> from the operation.

 <p align="center">
 <a align="center" href="#about-this-repo">🔼 Back to top 🔼</a>